-Even if it is assumed for argument's sake it is admitted that Regulation 134 is attracted, amount at the most that can be collected by the licensee as undercharged is for the units which has been used above the sanctioned limit.
+If the Regulation 134 is attracted, amount at the most that can be collected by the licensee as undercharged is for the units which has been used above the sanctioned limit.
 Therefore, in the present case, the surcharge has not been levied for the usage above the sanctioned load.
 Hence, the bill should be recalculated based on the units consumed over sanctioned limit and surcharge has to be levied accordingly.